wdk-docs/node-config-docs/source/Environment-Variables.rst

 Environment Variables
 ========================================================================================

 Node-config uses a handful of environment variables for its own configuration.
-It can also use `custom environment variables <#custom-environment-variables>`_ to override your app’s configuration.
+It can also use :ref:`Environment-Variables-custom-environment-variables` to override your app’s configuration.
 In both cases, these are generally exported in your shell before loading the app, but can also be supplied on the command line or in your app bootstrap.

 Example exporting to the O/S before loading your app: